kimjoar/mongol-rally/README.md

 > "A tourist invitation (also called reservation confirmation) is a letter of confirmation of booking and pre-payment of accommodation and travel arrangements in Russia.
 It is accompanied by a tourist voucher.
 These two documents can be issued by "government approved" tour operators, hotels, online hotel booking services or Russian travel agencies"

 > "For independent travellers planning to travel around Russia, it is best to get an invitation through an agency.
 These agencies will issue a confirmation for a fee (approx. $30 or £15), without actually collecting the accommodation prepayment"

+Visa machine:

+> "Unfortunately you have to be a resident of the UK or Ireland in order for us to help you with a visa for this country."